What Are ERC Scams & How Do I Avoid Them?

 While the IRS may pursue the third-party scammer, the small business owner whose name is on the claim will ultimately be held responsible.

-Luckily, there are several trustworthy ERC companies available to help you get your ERC refund.
+Luckily, there are several trustworthy ERC funding companies available to help you.
 We’ve also put together even more tips to help you avoid ERC scams and fraud.

 Look For These Red Flags To Identify Potential ERC Scams